Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/about/_index.md

 ## Our Mission

-Our mission is threefold:

-1. **Safety** - To promote water safety and reduce drownings through education and training
-2. **Sport** - To develop competitive athletes in surf lifesaving disciplines
-3. **Community** - To foster a sense of community and environmental stewardship
+To promote water safety, develop beach life saving techniques and to encourage active participation in SLS competitions and SLSGB awards.

+To provide facilities for exercise to all members regardless of their ability and to provide equality of opportunity within all aspects of club life.

 ## Our Committee